 Overall: Google does down-rank Wix websites.
 And that is clear, from the immensely-reduced amount of organic traffic potential, as compared to WordPress.

 Wix vs. WordPress: eCommerce

 WordPress Has the Full Works & Infrastructure 🏛️

-Wix offers some cool eCommerce features - like the Wix Logo Maker - but, once again, WordPress overwhelms it, though not just in terms of features…
+Wix offers some cool eCommerce features - like the Wix Logo Maker - but, once again, WordPress stats are overwhelming it, though not just in terms of features…

 For eCommerce, these two things are critical:

 Wix does not let you choose from the diverse range of resource-powers that are on the web hosts market.
 The Wix vs WordPress team thinks that - in this context - it is trying to do too many things: Designing and hosting.
 It can’t be the best at both.

 WordPress focuses on designing.
 It does hosting on the side, and offers the chance to use better alternatives.

 For example, the officially-recommended host - SiteGround - adds to the many plugins and configuration exercises you can perform, to substantially boost your WP page loading times and, thus, typical conversion rates.This is one reason why we recommend a great WordPress host that is well-integrated with WP.

 Have a look at some bonus features SG offers: